sendgrid/smtpapi-php/USAGE.md

 This is useful when you are sending multiple emails with the same style, but different content.

-Note that substitution variables can also be included within a section, but section variables cannot
+Note: Substitution variables can also be included within a section, but section variables cannot.

 #### Adding a section